 Before discarding a data storage device or transferring ownership to another person, erase all data using commercial deletion software, or format the device and then completely refill it with images containing no private information (for example, pictures of empty sky).
-Wi-Fi settings can be reset to default values by selecting Wi-Fi > Wi-Fi connection type > Reset Wi-Fi settings in the setup menu.
 Care should be taken to avoid injury when physically destroying data storage devices.